Shohan494/git-begining-like-a-pro/README.md

     - just added the changes and - `git commit -m "first time pushing from local master to origin master"`

 4. Time for some more fun, let's branch
-    - try - git branch -a, we will see local and origin master from remote
+    - try - `git branch -a`, we will see local and origin master from remote
     - we have some options though, but we are always trying to do something from local machine at first
     - so master branch is the default branch for a git repository
     - branching has many purposes and reasons, we create new branch for our own needs and for smarter project source code managing
     - for example we need to do a lot of test, we add new features, while buiding stuffs they crashes, they give errors etc
     - so master branch or main branch is always compared with the good state of a project that can serve it's purposes without any major issue
-    - let's create a new branch - git branch develop, this will only create a new one based on the current branch we are using
+    - let's create a new branch - `git branch develop`, this will only create a new one based on the current branch we are using
-    - check by doing - git branch, the star will point your current branch and will also show you the new branch you have just created
+    - check by doing - `git branch`, the star will point your current branch and will also show you the new branch you have just created
-    - delete this branch - git branch -d develop
+    - delete this branch - `git branch -d develop`
-    - recreate branch and directly move onto the new branch by - git checkout -b develop, you will see:
+    - recreate branch and directly move onto the new branch by - `git checkout -b develop`, you will see:

 ```
 Switched to a new branch 'develop'